Stroll through Western Australia's History by visiting Fremantle's many museums.

 HMAS Ovens was decommissioned in Western Australia on 1 December 1995.
 During her 26 year life she travelled over of 410,000 nautical miles.

-CLOSED: Wednesdays plus Christmas Day, Boxing Day, New Years Day, Good Friday, Easter Monday & Anzac Day.
+CLOSED: Christmas Day, Boxing Day, New Years Day, Good Friday, Easter Monday & Anzac Day.

-Tour Information: This tour involves strenuous activites such as walking up and down flights of scaffold stairs, stepping over bulkheads, manoeuvring through confined spaces, bending through narrow hatchways and climbing up and down steeply inclined ladders so you must be able to manage this to participate.
+Tour Information: This tour involves strenuous activity, such as climbing flights of scaffold stairs, stepping over bulkheads, manoeuvring through confined spaces, bending through narrow hatchways and climbing up and down steeply inclined ladders so you must be able to manage this to participate.
+Highly Recommended Tour.

 It had eight cells and a gaoler's residence, which all opened up into a central courtyard.
 It was later used as a home for the chief constable, his wife and their 10 children.
 It is now a popular tourist attraction enjoying panoramic views.